signalfx/tracing-examples/docs/early-access/README.md

 Akin to our approach for metrics instrumentation, SignalFx intends to remain as instrumentation-agnostic as possible, leveraging open-source and open standards for client-side tracing instrumentation and wire formats.
-We intend to ingest spans in Zipkin's JSON formats (both v1 and v2) in the Early Access Program and add support for Jaeger's wire format, OpenCensus, and AWS X-Ray later in the year.
+We intend to ingest spans in Zipkin's JSON formats (both v1 and v2) as well as Jaeger Thrift format.
 We've developed a normalized data model to ingest & represent different formats so you can use SignalFx to provide powerful real-time data exploration capabilities and easy-to-use trace visualization and analysis features for the instrumentation of your choice.
+You'll find more details and examples for how to instrument and export spans to us at [tracing-examples](https://github.com/signalfx/tracing-examples)

 <p align="center">
   <a href="https://signalfx.com">